blackbaud/uat-kit/content/walkthroughs/201/specflow/index.md

 ---
 layout: layout-sidebar
 name: SpecFlow's Table and TableRow Guidelines
-description: In this walkthrough you will get experience with handling SpecFlow's Table and TableRow objects with the UAT SDK (Blueshirt) API.
+description: In this walkthrough you will get experience with handling SpecFlow's Table and TableRow objects with the UAT SDK (Project Blue) API.
 order: 30
 ---